M46.06 – Spinal enthesopathy, lumbar region

 Yes, the ICD-10 code M46.06 for spinal enthesopathy in the lumbar region is billable.

-- Spinal enthesopathy in, lumbar region is characterized by inflammation or degeneration at the attachments of tendons, ligaments, or joint capsules in the lumbar spine.
+- Spinal enthesopathy in the lumbar region is characterized by inflammation or degeneration at the lumbar spine's attachments of tendons, ligaments, or joint capsules.
+It typically involves the entheses of the vertebral bones, sacroiliac joint, or intervertebral discs in the lumbar region.

 - It is often associated with repetitive stress, overuse, trauma, or inflammatory conditions affecting the lumbar region.